Tbseddy/Data-Analytics-Training/README.md

 Adding **x** to a sum, average e.t.c can make them an iterator function

 ### How to use Drill Down in Power BI

+### Join Types in Power BI
+1. Left Outer: All the records from first the table and only the matching records from the second table.
+2. Right Outer: All the records from second the table and only the matching records from the first table.
+3. Full Outer: All rows from both tables.
+4. Inner: Only matching rows
+5. Left Anti: Rows only in first table
+6. Right Anti: Rows only from second table.